Voting & Civic Engagement

 Live off campus or commute to Carthage?

-If you’re from another state but want to register to vote in Wisconsin, you can obtain a valid voter ID card from the Division of Student Affairs in the Todd Wehr Center.
+If you’re from another state but want to register to vote in Wisconsin, you can obtain a valid voter ID card from the Office of Student Life in the Todd Wehr Center.
 Students can request a voter ID during normal office hours, which are from 8 a.m. to 6 p.m.
 Monday through Friday.

 *Note: Your student ID card will not suffice as valid photo identification for voting.